PoliDaniel01/SDN-based-firewall/README.md

 <a id="test"></a>
 #  **Testing & Validation Guide**

-Run these codes to test the firewall:
+Run these codes to test the firewall (you can find all the codes also into Kathara commands.txt):
 ## TEST 1.
 Perimeter Protection & NAT
 From the internet device (external attacker):